michaelcozzolino/symfony-validation-enhancements-bundle/README.md

 The `RequestPayloadTrimmerListener` is an event listener designed to trim whitespace from the request payload during the Symfony kernel request event.
 This ensures clean and sanitized data is passed through the application.

-used together with the `NonEmptyString` constraint it will allow the validation to fail in case a request is receiving data that is empty such as
+When used together with the `NonEmptyString` constraint, it will cause validation to fail for requests containing only whitespace or empty strings, such as:
 ```json
 {
     "name": "     ",